 We are looking for people that would like to donate trees as a memorial, or for any other reason.
-Please call the Park Office if interested – 507-333-4840.
-For those planning ahead the Big Woods Run and Prairie Walk will be October 8th, 2016.
+Please call the Park Office if interested – 507-384-6140.

 We are looking for volunteers to help with a new Friends effort- growing native plants for the park.
-This will consist of seed collection in late summer/fall, planting seeds and caring for young plants at your home the following spring, and then planting them at the park.
+This will consist of planting collected seeds from the park and caring for young plants at your home the following spring, and then planting them at the park.
 You can participate in any or all of these steps- be a foster parent for a plant!
 Please contact us if you are interested.

 Friends of Nerstrand Big Woods State Park is a community organization devoted to preserving and enhancing the experience of Nerstrand Big Woods State Park.
 Through various activities and efforts we seek to sustain the natural beauty and ecology of the park, support interpretive and environmental education programs of the park, advocate for the park, promote awareness of the park’s resources, and provide volunteers and support when needed.